RSDiff: Remote Sensing Image Generation from Text Using Diffusion Model: Methodology

 \subsection{Diffusion models and classifier-free guidance}

-Diffusion models \cite{ho2020denoising, sohl2015deep, song2019generative} belong to a category of generative models that transform Gaussian noise into samples derived from a learned data distribution using an iterative denoising procedure.
-The models have the capability to be conditional, such as being dependent on class labels, text, or low-resolution photos \cite{dhariwal2021diffusion, ho2022cascaded, nichol2021glide, ramesh2022hierarchical, saharia2022palette, saharia2022image, whang2022deblurring}.\\ The training of a diffusion model $\hat{\mathbf{x}}_\theta$ involves the utilization of a denoising objective, which has the following form:
+Diffusion models \cite{ho2020denoising, sohl2015deep, song2019generative} are a subset of generative models that employ an iterative denoising technique to convert Gaussian noise into samples originating from a learned data distribution.
+The models possess the capacity to exhibit conditionality, wherein they can rely on many factors such as class labels, textual inputs, or low-resolution images \cite{dhariwal2021diffusion, ho2022cascaded, nichol2021glide, ramesh2022hierarchical, saharia2022palette, saharia2022image, whang2022deblurring}.

+The diffusion models consist of two main processes, a forward process (or diffusion process), in which an image is progressively noised.
+The variance schedule needs to be defined, with noise levels typically increasing during the forward process; these levels are set as time-dependent constants, although they can be learned.
+A linear schedule from $\beta_1 = 10^{-4}$ to $\beta_T = 0.02$ is chosen, which gradually adds Gaussian noise to the image.
+The reverse process (or reverse diffusion process), in which noise is transformed back into a sample from the target distribution.
+The reverse process is actually a reverse Markov transitions \cite{ho2020denoising}

+The training of a diffusion model $\hat{\mathbf{x}}_\theta$ involves the utilization of a denoising objective, which has the following form: